 - To make whipped cream: Place cold heavy cream in a deep bowl.
 Beat with electric mixer until mixture thickens.
 Add about 2-3 tablespoons powdered sugar per cup of cream.

--When whipping the cream, add about ¼ cup of powdered sugar.
+-You may add a teaspoon of almond flavoring to the dough of the biscuits or the fresh cream. -When whipping the cream, add about ¼ cup of powdered sugar.